kaumaron/NJcomCOVIDData/README.md

 To explore this further take a look at the [USPS](https://tools.usps.com/zip-code-lookup.htm?citybyzipcode), ZIP Code lookup tool.

-For cities that have more than one ZIP like Newark, Camden, Edison, etc. I believe the default behavior is to take the first match, but I'm not sure.
+For cities that have more than one ZIP like Newark, Camden, Edison, etc. it appears the default behavior is to join the cases, deaths, and recoveries data to each of the ZIPs.
+**This is a gotcha for aggregation**.
+You'd need to drop duplicate City, County and keep first or last. *This is currently not handled in the ZIP aggregate output*.

 ## Output